How to identify the dead cone in the top-quark jet: Distribution of particle momenta in top-quark jets and MLLA predictions

+As a function of the angle $X_b$ of the b-quark jet, the main variation of the $\xi_p$-distributions in Figs.~\ref{fig:multiple_xi_partons} and~\ref{fig:multiple_xi_hadrons} comes from normalization, while the shape varies only slightly.
+This is reflected in the behaviour of the moment parameters, where the strongest variation occurs in the multiplicity parameter $N$ whereas the variation in the second and third moments is relatively small and the higher four moments are numerically small.
+This behaviour reflects the property of the distributions in leading order $\alpha_s$ to factorize in energy $\omega$ and angle $\Theta_g$, see Eq.~\eqref{FKhozeOtt}, so the shape of the $\xi_p$-distribution in this approximation is independent of the angle $X_b$.

 For numerical values of the moment parameters, see Tab.~\ref{tab:DGz6_moments_parton_vs_hadron_noerr}.
-There is a larger $\chi^2$-value for the lowest value of the b-quark angle $X_b$ which we relate to the influence from the b-quark radiation into the right hemisphere $X>0$ close to top-quark direction.
-As a function of the b-quark angle $X_b$ the main variation of the $\xi$ distributions in Figs.~\ref{fig:multiple_xi_partons} and~\ref{fig:multiple_xi_hadrons} comes from the normalization while the shape varies only slightly.
-This is reflected in the behaviour of the moment parameters, where the strongest variation occurs in the multiplicity parameter $N$ whereas the variation in the second and third moments is relatively small and the higher four moments are numerically small.
-This behaviour reflects the property of the distributions in leading order $\alpha_s$ to factorize in energy $\omega$ and angle $\Theta_g$, see Eq.~\eqref{FKhozeOtt}, so the $\xi$-distribution in this approximation is independent of the angle $X_b$.
+There is a larger $\chi^2$-value for the lowest values of the b-quark jet angle $X_b$ which may be related to the influence of the b-quark radiation in the right hemisphere $X>0$ and close to the top-quark direction.
+An improvement of these fits could be obtained by including even higher moments in the fit; the effect on the lower leading moments is expected to be small.
+We note that the moments closest to $X_b=0$ (bin 1) fit well with the linear functions in Figs. \ref{fig:multiple_xi_partons} and \ref{fig:multiple_xi_hadrons}, so there is no evidence of an anomaly near the hemisphere boundary.
+In order to test the validity of our extrapolation procedure, we compare with the results from the stable top-quark.

-In Fig.~\ref{fig:multiple_xi_partons} the extrapolated $\xi$-distribution for partons, the dashed line, is also compared with the control curve from the stable top-quark (bottom line).
+In Fig.~\ref{fig:multiple_xi_partons} the extrapolated $\xi_p$-distribution for partons, the dashed line, is also compared with the control curve from the stable top-quark (bottom line).
 The same comparison is also shown in Fig.~\ref{fig:stable-unstable} in more detail.
-This is our main test for the success of our extrapolation method.
-The extrapolation removes the contribution from the $\widehat{tb}$ dipole (the $|B_1|^2$ contribution in Eq.~\eqref{FKhozeOtt}) and the $|A|^2$ contribution for the stable top quark remains.
-There is a good agreement within about 5\% near the maximum and below 12\% for $\xi\gtrsim 3$ within the variation of about 50\% within the full extrapolation range.
-This indicates that the contributions from the $\widehat{tb}$ dipole are effectively removed and we consider the remaining difference as a systematic error of the method.
+This is the main test for the success of our extrapolation method.
+The extrapolation removes the contribution from the $\widehat{tb}$ dipole (the $|B_1|^2$ contribution in Eq.~\eqref{FKhozeOtt}) and the $|A|^2$ contribution for the stable top-quark remains.
+There is a good agreement within about 5\% near the maximum and below 12\% for $\xi_p\gtrsim 3$ within the variation of about 50\% within the full extrapolation range.
+This indicates that the contributions from the $\widehat{tb}$ dipole are effectively removed, and we consider the remaining difference as a systematic error of the method.